nMaroulis/agent-smith/README.md

 ```

 ## 🤝 Contributing
-We welcome contributions, ideas, and extensions.
-AgentSmith is modular by design — whether you’re adding a new LLM provider or a UI feature, we’d love your input.
+I welcome contributions, ideas, and extensions.
+AgentSmith is modular by design — whether you’re adding a new LLM provider or a UI feature, I’d love your input.

 ## 📄 License